Energy and Power

 - The liquefied natural gas (LNG) tanker Maria Energy completed the milestone transit traveling southbound from the Atlantic to the Pacific Ocean on July 29, 2018.
 "The steady increase in Neo-Panamax transits reflect our customers' confidence in the Expanded Canal, particularly with our fastest-growing segment," said Panama Canal Administrator, Jorge L. Quijano.
 "This reaffirms the value and impact our route has had across global maritime trade, including the fast-growing LNG segment."

-Panama is the country in the region where the largest investment is concentrated, with an approximate $1.29 billion in energy projects, corresponding to 32 environmental impact studies submitted to the Ministry of the Environment between January and December 2017.
+Panama is the country in the region with the highest investment, with approximately $397 million in energy projects, corresponding to six environmental impact studies submitted to the Ministry of Environment between January and March 2019.
 Its potential in term of both oil and gas transit and storage through the expanded canal, and generation and exportation of electricity is enormous.

 Around 37 hydropower projects in Panama are in design or under construction, according to the Authority of Public Services (ASEP), as part of a push for renewable energy in the country.
 Of this total, 24 are located in the province of Chiriqui, with a project in Bocas del Toro, 10 in Veraguas, one in Cocle and one in Columbus.